Summer with littles was full of sidewalk chalk and bubble magic.

 So, after a few years in those teen and tween trenches, I have learned a few lessons and have a couple tips that, I hope, will allow you to enjoy this new stage with your kids.

 Before we begin, let me just say that each family is SO different, as is each child.
 Your kids may need very little structure and motivation or they may still need a lot and that is okay.
-No matter what your family dynamics are, these tips will make summer a little smoother and more enjoyable!
+No matter what your family dynamics are, setting expectations and using these tips will make summer a little smoother and more enjoyable!

 They might be thinking that they will be watching movies, hanging with friends, and staying out late every night and you are thinking they will master a new language, earn money, and find a volunteer opportunity.

-See how unclear expectations are a recipe for disaster?
+See how unclear expectations for a summer with teens are a recipe for disaster?

 Remember there is going to have to be some give, take, and compromise on both sides!
 This is a huge part of parenting teens effectively.